openpsa/createphp/README.md

 -----

 To use CreatePHP, you need to implement the RdfMapperInterface and provide metadata to map between your domain models and RDF.
+See the Mapper subfolder for a couple of abstract classes that might be useful to write your own mapper.

 Tutorial